Ryan Model 147: Ryan Model 147E

 Among the 77 missions flown by the drones in 1965 were three flights by a special SIGINT modification of the Model 147B, designated the Model 147E, another "SAM sniffer" variant.
 Three Model 147Es were sent to South Vietnam in October 1965 as part of a program codenamed UNITED EFFORT.
 The SIGINT packages failed on all three initial missions, and the Model 147Es were sent back to the U.S. for environmental tests to track down the problem; it turned out that the SIGINT package failed when overheated.
 The problem was corrected and the Model 147Es were sent back to the combat zone.

-On 13 February 1966 — the fourth Model 147E mission — the drone was destroyed by an SA-2, but not before it relayed the vital signal data.
-The U.S. had been desperate to get this data ever since the deployment of the SA-2, and officials claimed that this single flight justified the entire Model 147 program.
-The information was immediately put to use to develop a simple warning system that would tell the pilot when an SA-2 command signal was turned on, meaning a missile launch was imminent; this device would go into production as the AN/APR-26.
+On 13 February 1966 — the fourth Model 147E mission — the drone was destroyed by an S-75, but not before it relayed the vital signal data.
+The U.S. had been desperate to get this data ever since the deployment of the S-75, and officials claimed that this single flight justified the entire Model 147 program.
+The information was immediately put to use to develop a simple warning system that would tell the pilot when an S-75 command signal was turned on, meaning a missile launch was imminent; this device would go into production as the AN/APR-26.

 Ryan Model 147F

-Another box, the AN/ALQ-51 "Shoe Horn", had been developed to help deal with the Fan Song radar.
-The AN/ALQ-51 was a "deception jammer", meaning it manipulated the radar signals to mislead the radar into thinking the target was somewhere other than its actual location.
-Since the Americans hadn't actually got their hands on a Fan Song at the time, the box had been tested in the U.S. against a radar simulating a Fan Song.
-The jammer worked well in tests, but fielding it without sending it up against a real Fan Song was out of the question.
-The Model 147 was then used to operationally test the box.
+Another countermeasure, the AN/ALQ-51 "Shoe Horn", had been developed to help deal with the SNR-75 radar.
+The AN/ALQ-51 was a deception jammer, meaning it manipulated radar signals to mislead the targeting radar into thinking the target was somewhere other than its actual location.
+Since the Americans had not actually acquired a SNR-75 at the time, the box had been tested against a radar simulating a SNR-75.
+The jammer worked well in tests, but fielding it without sending it up against an actual enemy radar was out of the question.
+The Model 147 was then used to operationally test the AN/ALQ-51.
 A single Model 147B was fitted with the package and redesignated Model 147F, flying a number of missions in July 1966.
-It was finally lost after almost a dozen SA-2s had been fired at it.
+It was finally lost after almost a dozen S-75s had been fired at it.